andyjgao/andyjgao/content/blog/the-compound-effect.md

 ### Track your progress

 Journaling your progress is equally as important when implementing the compound effect strategy.
-By journaling your progress, you can see when you deviate from your plan and correct it, as well as when you are progressing effectively in your goals.
+By journaling your progress, you can see when you deviate from your plan and correct it, as well as when you are progressing effectively.

 ### Consistency